Who gets to speak for conservatism in 2021 and beyond?

 - Ross Douthat, New York Times columnist

-- William Kristol, director of Defending Democracy Together, founder of the Weekly Standard
+- William Kristol, director of Defending Democracy Together, cofounder of the Weekly Standard

 - Katherine Mangu-Ward, Reason editor in chief

 This is the debate conservatism needs now.
 Forget polls and posturing and political calculations.
-This is about the principles that should guide conservatives . . .
+This is about the principles that conservatives should steer by . . .

-. . . and about the very nature and definition of conservatism.
+. . . and about the very nature of conservatism.

 This debate will air live on Saturday, March 6, at 7:30 p.m.
-ET from the Hilton Alexandria Old Town in Virginia.
+ET.
 It is part of the Diana Davis Spencer Debate Series presented by the Intercollegiate Studies Institute.